How-to Videos and Instructions

 Guests may be invited by using the invitation link in your scheduled Zoom meeting.
 You may copy the link from your scheduled Zoom meeting.
 Please distribute links only to the appropriate people (registered students, guests, etc.).
 HLS course policies around guests remain in place.
 If guests are sharing presentations or materials they can do so by sharing their screen like any other participant.

 I have students from other local universities registered in my classes.
 They have access to the Canvas course site.
 Is there anything else that I need to do to ensure that they can participate fully in the course?

 Your students from other institutions are all set if they are officially enrolled cross registered students.
 However, if your non-Harvard students are still having trouble accessing your Zoom meeting created in Canvas they can use their personal Zoom account to join the meeting.

 Can I take attendance in Zoom?

 Yes, you can take attendance.
-Please contact TLC for detailed information on the options for tracking attendance.
+Please see this documentation on taking and exporting attendance.

 I would like to teach using dual monitors.
 How can I do this? (added 3/23)

 You can enable the dual screen mode in Zoom.
 (Once you have enabled these settings in your Zoom client account the settings should save for the pre-scheduled Canvas Zoom meetings.)
+Note: enabling the dual monitor feature in Zoom only informs Zoom that it is using two monitors, it does not communicate this information with other platforms and programs such as MSFT PowerPoint.
+Therefore, if using dual monitors and wanting to share documents such as a PowerPoint Presentation, the settings of PowerPoint need to be adjusted to ensure that the desired result is achieved when sharing documents (in this example PowerPoint) in Zoom while using dual monitors.
 Here is a reminder about how to share your screen.

 How can I change my notification settings in Zoom? (added 3/27)